-- It is recommended that students attend a professional conference in their discipline during the degree program, ideally as a presenter. - It is suggested that students complete their thesis proposals in the beginning of the third semester and defend their theses in the fourth semester to complete degree requirements in a timely manner.
+- It is recommended that take best practices in graduate student recruitment such as search engine optimization, social media marketing, and information session for increasing graduate student enrollment. - It is required that graduate students on the thesis-track present research posters at the annual graduate student research symposium in the spring semester. - It is recommended that students attend a professional conference in their discipline during the degree program, ideally as a presenter. - It is suggested that students complete their thesis proposals in the beginning of the third semester and defend their theses in the fourth semester to complete degree requirements in a timely manner.